shashank25eez0011-lab/QuEENet_WACV2026/README.md

 > QuEENet is a hybrid quantum-classical architecture for image classification that integrates parameterized quantum circuits with non-Clifford gates into a CNN backbone.
 With only **0.085M parameters**, it achieves competitive accuracy across CIFAR-10 (85.73%), MNIST (99.11%), Fashion-MNIST (92.70%), and Medical-MNIST (99.99%).

+##Procedure
+1. Install python libraries required for this Queenet code using requirement.txt file provided in repo.
+2. Give input path of the dataset folder (change number of output classes as per the requirements)
+3. In terminal run command " python Queenet_n_fashion_mnist.py"

 ### Citation

 If you find this work useful, please cite: